Adani Defence boosts pilot training capacity with Rs 820 crore buyout of FSTC - www.lokmattimes.com

 “This acquisition is the next step in our strategy to build a fully integrated aviation services platform.
 With FSTC joining Air Works and Indamer Technics, we can now serve customers across civil MRO, general aviation MRO [Maintenance, Repair and Overhaul], defence MRO and full-stack flight training,” said Ashish Rajvanshi, CEO, Adani Defence & Aerospace.

-"With Indian airlines expected to induct 1,500+ aircraft, the requirement for certified pilots will multiply sharply.
-At the same time, the government's thrust on advanced training and mission rehearsal for armed forces creates new opportunities in defence simulation.
-In line with our philosophy of helping build a secure nation, we aim to support the next generation of Indian defence pilots."
+“With Indian airlines expected to induct 1,500+ aircraft, the requirement for certified pilots will multiply sharply.
+At the same time, the government’s thrust on advanced training and mission rehearsal for armed forces creates new opportunities in defence simulation.
+In line with our philosophy of helping build a secure nation, we aim to support the next generation of Indian defence pilots,” he added.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app